Individual with whom I worked with: Mick Smirthwaite

 That there is nothing to be anxious about because even if I make a mistake, I will learn from it in a safe environment.
-Experiential learning.
-I found the experience motivating, stimulating and very positive.
+My first day on placement was very motivating, stimulating and very positive.

 Action plan – how will I apply what I have learned from today’s activities & my future professional and personal development:

 - Practise palpation on family and watch YouTube videos for visual examples of practical application

 - Update knowledge of the muscles in the lumbar spine, their origins, insertions and actions.